QtCurve/qtcurve/Bugs.md

    **WORKED AROUND**. *Need more test*
 6. Menubar in qt does not have translucent background!
 (NOT True, the problem is double background drawing)
+   **Fixed by setting proper composition mode**.
-   **Fixed by not inherit background from parent and only draw the menu background**. *TODO: need to add a way to just use parent background.
+   *TODO: need to add a better way to just use parent background.
 Useful* *especially when background images are used.*
 7. Remove most application hacks if not all.
 8. PyQt5, Musescore and (occasionally) QtCreator seg fault on exit in a QtDBus